thesandboxgame/sandbox-smart-contracts/docs/reference/docgen.md

 # Api reference generation

-The hardhat task `docgenMarkdown` is used to autogenerate the api documentation from solidity `natspec`.
+The hardhat task `generate-docs` is used to autogenerate the api documentation from solidity `natspec`.

-To generate the documentation locally run: `yarn hardhat docgenMarkdown`
+To generate the documentation locally run: `yarn hardhat generate-docs`

 ***Dont add the `docgen` directory to git !!!***